 Alternative and Augmentative Communication devices (AAC) may be needed to help support communication, whether it is something low cost or high tech.

 Therapy may be indicated to improve speech clarity, communication skills or to focus on social skills.

-At Vanessa Sciacca Adult Speech Pathology, we assess someone from the point of view of their strengths.
+At Adult Speech Pathology, we assess someone focusing on their strengths.